Nebraska vs. Purdue NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Cornhuskers have been favored by 7.5 points or more two times this season and have covered the spread in all of them.

-- Nebraska's games this year have hit the over on three of seven set point totals (42.9%).
+- Nebraska's games this year have hit the over three times in seven opportunities (42.9%).

-- Nebraska is 3-3 against the spread and 3-4 overall in games when it puts up more than 16.3 points.
+- Nebraska is 3-3 against the spread and 3-4 overall this season when the team scores more than 16.3 points.

-- In games that Nebraska amasses over 301.6 yards, the team is 4-3 against the spread and 3-5 overall.
+- When Nebraska churns out over 301.6 yards, the team is 4-3 against the spread and 3-5 overall.

-- The Cornhuskers have turned the ball over nine times this season, one more turnover than the Boilermakers have forced (8).

 - Find the latest spread and moneyline odds for Nebraska at SISportsbook.